Digital Emotion: Personal lives

 Chickie de Beer currently works as a dance teacher and secretary.
 Her youngest daughter Maya Mae is an upcoming singer and songwriter on Spotify and YouTube, while her eldest daughter Amber works in a care home for the elderly.
 Marlinda van der Hoff died of cancer in 2021.

 Legacy

 The songs "Get Up, Action", "Go Go Yellow Screen" and "The Beauty and the Beast" were featured in the Nu Pogodi episode "High-Tech Center", albeit sped up.
 Aart Mol stated that Soyuzmultfilm did not ask Cat Music for permission to use the songs, and Cat Music did not receive any royalties for the songs' usage in the episode.

-"Go Go Yellow Screen" has been covered and remixed several times by other artists throughout history, such as DJ 7Up in 2005, Cliff Wedge in his album Back To The 80's in 2009, Trans-X in their album Discolocos, Vol. 1 in 2018, and MD Station in 2020.
+"Go Go Yellow Screen" has been covered and remixed several times by other artists throughout history, such as DJ 7Up in 2005, Cliff Wedge in his album Back To The 80's in 2009, Eloquent in their album Party Favours in 2012, Trans-X in their album Discolocos, Vol. 1 in 2018, and MD Station in 2020.